A group of 9 people-on-the-move was chain push-backed from Slovenia to Croatia, then directly from Croatia to Bosnia.

 In an attempt to signal for help, the group decided to make a large fire, hoping it would attract the police.
 They started the fire at around 5 pm, but no one came.

 After this shocking event and the following desperate search, the exhausted group fell asleep next to the fire.
 At around 4 am on February 21, they were woken up by a group of Slovenian officers.
-Two were dressed in standard police uniforms and five officers were dressed in military-style uniforms, all carried guns.
+Two were dressed in standard police uniforms and five officers were dressed in military-style uniforms, all carried guns as stated by the respondents.

 First the officers dressed in standard uniforms searched the group of six.
 They told the police officers what happened and the Slovenian officers called out for help.